sagemath/sagewiki_to_gh-2022-10-10/combinat/SageCombinatWorkshopOrsay.md

 '''Representation Theory of Finite Dimensional Algebras and monoids'''
  * '''Desosseur''' -- Computing the Cartan invariant and more generally representation theory of finite dimensional algebras (FlorentHivert, FrancoSaliola).
  * a basic class for the quiver of an algebra
- * The core work will be on the subspace and quotient for combinatorial free modules, and corresponding category framework
+ * core work: subspaces and quotients for combinatorial free modules, and corresponding category framework
+ * Finish the basic implementation of representation theory of monoids via J-classes
+ * DiscreteMonoid implemented via lists instead of matrices

 '''Miscellaneous'''
  * deal with more of the [[http://wiki.sagemath.org/combinat/Weirdness|quirks and weirdness issues]].